HumanCellAtlas/dcp-community/rfcs/text/0000-rfc-process-updates.md

 ### DCP PR:

+PLEASE DO NOT REVIEW!
+THIS RFC IS NOT COMPLETE AND IS STILL ACITVELY BEING WORKED ON.

 ***Leave this blank until the RFC is approved** then the **Author(s)** must create a link between the assigned RFC number and this pull request in the format:*

 `[dcp-community/rfc#](https://github.com/HumanCellAtlas/dcp-community/pull/<PR#>)`